Chaklader/mnist-digit-classifier/NOTE.md

    - You want to keep all features but with smaller weights
    - You're primarily focused on improving model performance

-## VI.
-Impact of Regularization
+### Impact of Regularization

 1. Helps prevent overfitting by discouraging complex models
 2. Improves model generalization
 3. Can lead to more interpretable models, especially with L1 regularization

-## VII.
-Conclusion

 Regularization is a powerful technique for improving machine learning models.
 By penalizing large weights, it helps strike a balance between fitting the training data and maintaining simplicity in the model.
 The choice between L1 and L2 regularization depends on the specific requirements of the problem at hand.

 Now the question is, how do we prevent this type of overfitting from happening?
 The trouble is that large coefficients are leading to overfitting, so what we need to do is adjust our error function by, essentially, penalizing large weights.

 If you recall, our original error function looks like this: